paragoner1/crisis-companion/OFFICIAL_PROTOCOLS_IMPLEMENTED.md

 - **Legal protection** in place
 - **User trust** established

-**This foundation will make your app truly credible and legally protected for saving lives!** 🏥
+**This foundation makes the app truly credible and legally protected for saving lives!** 🏥